The lakeshore of Malcesine

 The beach resorts

-Favorite thing: Although the beach around Malcesine isn't so big as in Sirmione, Desenzano or Bardolino, the lake-water here looks more clear and much more attractive.
+Favorite thing: Although the beach resorts around Malcesine aren't so big as in Sirmione, Desenzano or Bardolino, the lake-water on the eastern side of the lake looks more clear and much more attractive.
 It is also pretty windy area and therefore very interesting for surfing and sailing activities.
+Navene is situated in the immediate vicinity of Malcesine and the picture you see was taken from the top of Castello Scaligero.

 Favorite thing: It is hard to imagine that such an green mountain could be covered by the snow and yet it is so during winter season.
 Monte Baldo is connected with Malcesine by a funicular, offering spectacular view at the Lake Garda.
 It is also an attractive ski resorts during winter season although most of "profi" skiers wont like it too much.